RyotaroOKabe/radiation_mapping/README.md

 $ python train_model.py
 ```

-## Simulation with a moving detector
+## Simulation with a Moving Detector
 We generate an input files for radiation mapping.
 We consider the situation where the radiation source(s) is placed at the fixed position(s), and the detector move on the trajector to map the radiation.
 **input_shape**: (int) the size of the square detector (a_num),  or ['J', 'L', 'S', 'T', 'Z'] (string) for tetris detector (shape_name).
 **seg_angles**: The number of angle sectors (augnlar resolution: 360 deg/seg_angles).
 Make sure to use the same value as those of training data and filters.